DushyendraDamailiya/Brainwave_Matrix_Intern/README.md

 ### Step 2: **Input the URL**
 - Enter the URL you want to analyze in the text field provided.
-- Ensure that the URL is correctly formatted (e.g., "https://example.com").
+- Ensure that the URL is correctly formatted.

 ### Step 3: **Scan the URL**
 - Click the **"Scan URL"** button to initiate the scanning process.